hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514045v4-from-unaligned-to-aligned-scaling-multilingual-llms-with-multi-way-p.md

 ---
 layout: default
-title: From Unaligned to Aligned: Scaling Multilingual LLMs with Multi-Way Parallel Corpora
+title: "From Unaligned to Aligned: Scaling Multilingual LLMs with Multi-Way Parallel Corpora"
 ---

 # From Unaligned to Aligned: Scaling Multilingual LLMs with Multi-Way Parallel Corpora